datastrophic/kubernetes-deployment/README.md

 so in this guide the Dashboard UI will be available at the root URL path of the Ingress.

+First, we need to define a `VirtualService` for routing:
 ```
 kubectl apply -f - <<EOF
 apiVersion: networking.istio.io/v1beta1